shuriken-ui/nuxt/README.md

        * Customize colors
        *
        * Use tailwind predefined colors,
-       * or generate your own with tailwindshades.com */
+       * or generate your own with tools like https://tailwindshades.com */
       colors: {
         // Define only the ones you want to override